9-1-19-48A: POLICY 48 (ABSOLUTE) VOLUNTARY DEFENSIBLE SPACE:

 9. Additional firewise landscaping material is encouraged and may be authorized by the development permit.

-F. The following specific standards apply to the creation of defensible space within zone three:
+H. Extended Zone Two: The following specific standards apply to the creation of defensible space within the extended zone two (60 feet and greater):

 2. Additional firewise landscaping material is encouraged and may be authorized by the development permit.

-G. The director has the authority from time to time to adopt, amend, alter and repeal administrative rules and regulations as necessary for the proper administration of this policy.
-Such regulations shall be adopted in accordance with the procedures established by title 1, chapter 18 of this code.
+I. The director has the authority from time to time to adopt, amend, alter and repeal administrative rules and regulations as necessary for the proper administration of this policy.
+Such regulations shall be adopted in accordance with the procedures established by title 1, chapter 18 of this Code.
 The director's administrative rules may include, without limitation, spacing guidelines for trees, shrubs, and other vegetation and, if adopted, shall provide that the allowed distances between vegetation will depend on slopes, vegetation size, vegetation type (trees, shrubs, grass), and other fuel characteristics (including, but not limited to, fuel compaction and chemical content).
+In the event there is a conflict between these rules and regulations and the ordinance, the ordinance shall control.

-J. The fire district may assist the director in administering this policy if authorized by an intergovernmental agreement with the town.
-The intergovernmental agreement shall be consistent with the provisions of this policy.
-All personnel involved in the enforcement of this policy shall be trained by the director to make sure that they are aware of the town's goals of preserving buffers and required landscape materials while creating defensible space.
-(Ord.
-27, Series 2009)
+K. The fire district may assist the director in administering this policy if authorized by an intergovernmental agreement with the town.
+The intergovernmental agreement shall be consistent with the development code.